jensbambauer/seriale/site/content/speakers/george-reese.md

 ---
 title: George Reese
 image: /img/speaker/george-reese.jpg
-shortdescription: SEEKA TV | USA
+shortdescription: SEEKA TV | United States
 ---
 <img src="/img/speaker/george-reese.jpg">
 ## George Reese

-SEEKA TV | USA
+SEEKA TV | United States

 George Reese is an entrepreneur, author, and filmmaker.
 A graduate in Philosophy from “Bates College“, his early career began in television before taking a detour in technology.
 As a technologist, he wrote several books and became an entrepreneur.
 After leaving “Dell“, Mr. Reese returned to television and film as a writer, producer, and director.